 Things to Remember about Lognormal Distribution in Excel

-- If any parameter or argument is non-numeric then the lognormal distribution excel function will return #VALUE! error message.
+- If any parameter or argument is non-numeric, then the lognormal distribution excel the function will return #VALUE! error message.

 - Equivalent expression to calculate LOGNORM.DIST is LOGNORM.DIST(x,mean,standard_dev) = NORM.S.DIST((ln(x)-mean)/standard_dev)

-- This function is compatible for version 2010 and later, in version 2007 and earlier LOGNORMDIST(x,mean,standard_dev) must be used, which returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with parameters/arguments mean and standard_dev.
+- This function is compatible with version 2010, and later, in version 2007 and earlier, LOGNORMDIST(x,mean,standard_dev) must be used, which returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with parameters/arguments mean and standard_dev.